jarekbryk/statsforstudents/README.md

 - [Should I use FST, G’ST or D? - Molecular Ecologist](http://www.molecularecologist.com/2011/03/should-i-use-fst-gst-or-d-2/)

 - [Why You Must Plot Your Growth Data On Semi-log Scale](http://schaechter.asmblog.org/schaechter/2018/07/why-you-must-plot-your-growth-data-on-semi-log-graph-paper.html)

+- [A non-technical guide to performing power analysis in R](https://www.youtube.com/watch?v=ZIjOG8LTTh8&feature=youtu.be) by Dan Quintana (a YouTube codethrough)